 Otterbein University enrolls 3,000 diverse students, whose critical thinking and communication skills make them ideal candidates.
-Working with the Center for Career & Professional Development (CCPD), employers can tap into this pool of outstanding students to find qualified candidates for jobs and internships in a wide range of fields.
+Working with Student Success & Career Development (SSCD), employers can tap into this pool of outstanding students to find qualified candidates for jobs and internships in a wide range of fields.

 Host an Intern (Alumni Give Back)

 Provide internship and job opportunities

 - Connect us with your human resources representatives

 - Consider hosting an intern, contact us at email@example.com, to discuss

 - Represent your organization at an information table/session